Everything we interact with has complex data, whether it is about managing billing, invoices, notes, or anything else.

 - Clean user interface

 It offers a simple, easy-to-use, and modern user experience.
 Unlike some others, it is completely free without any optional premium options.
-You can still expect to find all the essential features that you’d need for an enterprise.
+You can still expect to find all the essential features needed for an enterprise.

 The official documentation available gives you the necessary information to get started.

-If you prefer to host the CRM system on your server and manage it by yourself, it can be an interesting choice.
+It can be an interesting choice if you prefer to host the CRM system on your server and manage it by yourself.

 I had made the list of best open source CMS earlier.
-You may read that to get some ideas about which open source technology to use for creating your business website.
+You may read that to know which open-source technology to use for creating your business website.